sjbrown/1kfa/mod_guide_gm.md

 In addition, the 9-hour and 30-hour campaigns cointain "Downtime scenes", wherein characters rest, develop skills, and research lore.
-Downtime scenes provide space for transformation: characters heal, train, and unravel mysteries between the more action-oriented scenes.
+Downtime scenes provide space for transformation: characters heal, train, and set course for new goals between the more action-demanding scenes.

 The following few chapters will introduce these concepts starting from the most granular (Dramatic Action, Combat and Pursuit Interludes) and ending